starsky77/Online_Conflict_Group/README.md

 ## File structure
 ```
 ├── code
-│   ├── labelling          #
+│   ├── labelling               # Code related to the "target" and "latecomer" labelling
 │   ├── matching                # Code related to the preprocess of matching and matching itself
+│   ├── qualitative_analysis    # Code related to the qualitative analysis (thread reconstruction)
 │   ├── TODO                    #
 ├── Data                        #
 │   ├── TODO                    #
 └── README
 ```